ko-i/ko-i/README.md

-- Hello and welcome
+- Hello & welcome
-- Please don't try to understand my code
+- Plz don't try 2 understand my code, u can't do that
+- This is a student's repo & he want 2 play with some projects, c or rust, plz tell him if u have any interssting idea